A Penalized Inequality-Constrained Approach for Robust Beamforming with DoF Limitation: Conclusion

 \section{Conclusion}

-Robust beamformer design always tries to seek a balance among robustness and beamforming performance, where the central issue lies in how to strike an appropriate balance automatically with limited array DoF.
-In this paper, we propose a design of robust beamformer based on convex optimization to address this issue, where a penalization criterion is utilized for intelligently allocate the limited DoF.
-The proposed P-ICMV formulation makes use of two types of inequality constraints to introduce robustness against various uncertainties and a min-max penalization criterion for handling an arbitrary number of interferences without DoF limitation.
+Robust beamformer design always tries to seek a balance among robustness and beamforming performance, where the central issue {\black is} how to strike an appropriate balance automatically with limited array DoF.
+In this paper, we propose a min-max penalization criterion for intelligently allocating the limited DoF.
+The proposed P-ICMV formulation makes use of two types of inequality constraints to introduce robustness against various uncertainties and a min-max penalization criterion for handling DoF limitation.
 Several user-specified parameters are also used in the formulation, which provide a flexible mechanism to achieve different levels of robustness.
 In addition, a low-complexity iterative algorithm is designed, which can compute the P-ICMV beamformer efficiently even for a large-size array.
 The P-ICMV beamformer can provide an effective robust solution for challenging applications where DoF is limited and model parameters are inaccurate.
 The ability to achieve different robustness levels is demonstrated in the simulations.